 If you’re still setting up calendar reminders to manage your scheduled maintenance contracts, you’re adding more steps to the process than necessary.
 Not only can calendar reminders be easy to forget or miss, but once they go off you still have to reach out to the customer and schedule a time.
 The same applies to keeping this detail in a spreadsheet - it’s too easy to lose the information.

-Running a profitable business is about cutting out the extra steps (and not missing scheduled maintenance).
+Running a profitable business is about cutting out the extra steps (and not losing revenue that you've worked hard to win).

 Instead of setting up a reminder to let you know you have to schedule some maintenance, use a system that schedules the job as well as informs the customer when they can expect the technician at the same time.
 No missed reminders.
 And no more extra steps.